addie43110/c_ex/README.md

 # c_ex
-c exercises taken from C programming: A Modern Approach
+C exercises taken from C programming: A Modern Approach by K. N. King.
+These exercises are taken from Chapter 2 of the textbook, and I have written all code without looking at textbook answers.